Best cheap TV deals: quick links

 This Samsung 50-inch 4K Smart TV (UN50RU7100) features a 120Hz motion rate and HDR support.
 With smart functionality built-in, you can access your favorite streaming services in one place.View Deal

-One of the best cheap TV deals ever, the Sceptre 50-inch 4K LED TV (U515CV-U), delivers 4K resolution, 4 HDMI ports, and a 60Hz refresh rate for just $199.
-It's not a smart TV, but at this price, who cares.View Deal
+One of the best cheap TV deals ever, the Sceptre 50-inch 4K LED TV (U515CV-U), delivers 4K resolution, 4 HDMI ports, and a 60Hz refresh rate for just $189.99.
+It's not a smart TV, but can be easily upgraded via a streaming media stick.View Deal

 60-85 inch TVs